 That’s where you pineapple-on-pizza fanatics get a chance to rejoice.
 Right here, right now, we’re declaring our right to add pineapple to our salty recipes, this fried rice – and anything else for that matter!
 Our Pineapple Salami Fried Rice is another great example of how sweet meets salty for the greatest flavor explosion.
 Now, declarations aside, pineapple isn’t the only star of the show here.

-With touch of cilantro and lime, our Naturally Flavored Ready-to-Serve Jasmine Rice also takes center stage, making it just as precious as those pineapple morsels you love so much.
+With touch of cilantro and lime, our Naturally Flavored Ready-to-Heat Jasmine Rice also takes center stage, making it just as precious as those pineapple morsels you love so much.
 Not to mention, with its speedy cooking, it’s perfect for a fun, last-minute dinner or weekday meal prep.
 Just think, fried rice for lunch – ‘yum’ is an understatement.

 Easy.
 Substitute toasted sesame seeds for peanuts.
 This will give your dish the same depth of flavor without any of the allergy scares!